mlsanigeria/AI-Hacktober-MLSA/README.md

 ## ❓ How to Participate

+1. **Register for Hacktoberfest**: Head over to the [Hacktoberfest website](https://hacktoberfest.com/) to register, so your contributions to this repository can also be recorded towards Hacktoberfest.

 1. **Fork the Repository**: Start by forking the repository to your GitHub account.

 2. **Choose a Project**: Browse our projects and choose one that interests you.
 You can contribute to both tracks if you'd like!